microsoft/FluidFramework/experiments/runtime/README.md

 * Client consensus protocol
 * Versioning of loader

-## Lerna
+## Building

 In order to be very clear about package differences this project makes use of [Lerna](https://lernajs.io) to manage a monorepo.

-To install globally and be able to call lerna directly run `npm install -g lerna` or alternately you can run `npx lerna` to have npm install the package and then execute the script.
+To get started with lerna simply `npm install`.
+This will install lerna itself.
+From there you have access to the tool by running `npx lerna`.

+Lerna manages a set of npm modules that reside within the packages folder.
+It will automatically create symlinks between dependent projects within the node_modules folder duration bootstrapping (its equivalent of npm install).
+This allows for changes to be made to a dependent package without the need for reinstalling it in the parent package.

-Lerna wraps npm commands and manages symlinks between projects.
+Lerna then wraps npm commands and invokes them across all tracked projects.
 Most npm commands map directly - i.e.

 |npm|lerna|
 |---|-----|